Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Effective dynamics in the interior of the Schwarzschild black hole

-which differs, just like \eqref{eq:pc_minimum}, from the value obtained from \eqref{eq:b_pb_usually} at $t\rightarrow0$.
-Again, this is due to the presence of $l_c$ and the deformation parameter $\beta_c$ in \eqref{eq:pb_minimum}.
+which differs from the value obtained from \eqref{eq:b_pb_usually} at $t\rightarrow0$.
+This result has not been reported before in the literature.
 In \eqref{eq:pb_pc_physical_area} we saw that $p_b$ represents a physical area $A_{x,\theta}=A_{x,\phi}=2\pi p_b$, so this quantity must be real and positive.
 This leads us to conclude that the deformation parameters must satisfy $\beta_b,\beta_c<0$.
+The deformation parameters can take both positive and negative values \cite{BIZET2023137636}, depending on the physical situation being considered; both possibilities are admissible.

-From \eqref{eq:pc_minimum} and \eqref{eq:pb_minimum}, we can see that the minimum values of $p_c$ and $p_b$ are affected by both the Barbero-Immirzi parameter $\gamma$ and the deformation parameters $\beta_b$ and $\beta_c$, which are quantum parameters, as well as the gravitational constant $G$ and the mass of the black hole $M$, which are gravitational quantities.
-This implies that the presence of these minimum quantities is due to a quantum-gravitational effect.
-In the limit $\beta_b, \beta_c \rightarrow 0$, the quantum contributions vanish, and our expressions reduce to the classical results.
+From \eqref{eq:pc_minimum_eff} and \eqref{eq:pb_minimum}, we can see that the minimum values of $p_c$ and $p_b$ are affected by both the Barbero-Immirzi parameter $\gamma$ and the deformation parameters $\beta_b$ and $\beta_c$, which are effective, as well as the gravitational constant $G$ and the mass of the black hole $M$, which are gravitational quantities.
+This implies that the presence of these minimum quantities is due to an effective-gravitational effects.
+In the limit $\beta_b, \beta_c \rightarrow 0$, these effects vanish, and our expressions reduce to the classical results.